-The only way to know is by tracking Instagram metrics that help you plan, execute, and optimize your social campaigns.
+The only way to know if your Instagram account is successful is by tracking Instagram metrics that help you plan, execute, and optimize your social campaigns to promote follower growth.

-This quick guide will get you up and running with the most important Instagram metrics and the best ways to track them.
+This quick guide will get you up and running with the essential Instagram metrics and the best ways to track them.

 How can you see Instagram insights?

-First, you need to upgrade your Instagram profile to a business account to be able to see Instagram insights.
+First, you need to upgrade your Instagram profile to a business account to see Instagram insights.